-Japanese barberry was mapped across from site 19, between sites 71-72, and 73, but was not managed due to size.
+Japanese barberry was mapped across from site 19, 57, across from 78, and at 73, but was not managed due to size.

 Japanese knotweed was mapped along fence line across from site 126, and behind sites 155 and 156 and was not managed.
 This population extends onto adjacent private property.